cacophony-wj/licentia_black/README.md

 - [Nexus Account](https://nexusmods.com/)

-This accounts is mandatory, it must be created before continuing. _Nexus Premium_ is strongly recommended or the installation time will take many more hours (possibly days).
+This account is mandatory; it must be created before continuing.
+Nexus Premium is strongly recommended or the installation will take many more hours (possibly days).

 ## Installation

 Before you do anything with _Wabbajack,_ ensure that _Skyrim_ is installed in a non-protected folder (such as the root of your drive, like `C:\`).
 It **cannot** be located in _Program Files_ or the list will not function.
 Relocate the game as necessary.

-_Skyrim_ needs to be set to the English language for _Wabbajack_ to match its files.
+For _ Wabbajack _ to match its files,_Skyrim_ needs to be set to the English language.
 Other languages will not work.

 _Licentia_ requires the additional _Creation Club Content_ from the _Skyrim Anniversary Edition Upgrade_ or the modlist will not install.
 The price is about $20.